wp-plugins/prosperent-suite/README.txt

     * The commission rates vary from merchant to merchant, but we are always negotiating the highest rates in the industry.
 We pay out net30 like most networks.
 The only exception is when a merchant that we work with extends a commission based on their return policy.
 Our reporting interface reflects this and allows you to see the status of each commission.
 It's the same as what you would experience with any of the other affiliate networks like commission junction.

 == Changelog ==

+= 1.2.3 =
+* Performance Ads will use any tags you may have on a post/page for a fallback for the Sidebar and Footer Ad units, if there are no tags it will use the fallback you set in the admin settings

 = 1.2.2 =
 * Open Links in new window or tab changed to general settings, shop links now open in new window if you check that setting, does not apply to Ads though